ChuanYuanYeh/predpol_study/ReadMe.md

 This is the GitHub repository hosting relevant materials for visualizing our study on Predictive Policing as part of our DSC180B Senior Capstone Project.

 The web page can be accessed [here](https://chuanyuanyeh.github.io/predpol_study).
+[Here](https://github.com/luismdiaz01/DSC180B/) is the link to the repository of the study itself.